 College Baseball Daily throughout the fall will be putting together some of the storylines to follow this fall and into the 2012 season.
 The first installment is the SEC which has won the last three national championships with LSU winning in 2009 and South Carolina in the 2010 and 2011 seasons.
 Continue reading CBD Column: Five Questions for the SEC

 The winner of the Pitcher of the Year Award, presented by Diamond, will be announced in Lubbock, Texas, on July 3 as part of the College Baseball Hall of Fame’s Night of Champions.
-Read the rest of this entry »
+Continue reading 2011 Semifinalists for Pitcher of the Year

 FROM CBD NEWS SOURCE

 DURHAM, N.C. — USA Baseball announced Tuesday the names of the 30 semifinalists for the 2011 USA Baseball Golden Spikes Award (GSA).
 This marks the 34th consecutive year that the award has been presented to the nation’s top amateur baseball player.
 Continue reading USA Baseball Announces 30 Semifinalists for 2011 Golden Spikes Award